 - a.
-Funding provincial Inuit organizations to be the voice of Inuit living in the south and making space nationally and provincially/territorially for the creation of the nation to crown and nation to provincial/territorial government relationships so that services for Inuit living outside Inuit Nunangat are in place; - Inuit regional organizations and Governments of Nunavut and the Northwest Territories acknowledging the need to partner and support provincial Inuit organizations who continue to advocate for Inuit beneficiaries' healthcare, education, employment, housing and child welfare in the south; - c.
+Funding provincial Inuit organizations to be the voice of Inuit living in the south and making space nationally and provincially/territorially for the creation of the nation to crown and nation to provincial/territorial government relationships so that services for Inuit living outside Inuit Nunangat are in place; - b.
+Inuit regional organizations and Governments of Nunavut and the Northwest organizations who continue to advocate for Inuit beneficiaries' healthcare, education, employment, housing and child welfare in the south; - c.
 Acknowledging that moving south is a radical transformation in the lives of Inuit and that many times this is a move that is not by choice but by necessity, e.g. to access the healthcare they cannot otherwise access in Inuit Nunangat such as dialysis or cancer treatment;